draychev/ged/README.md

-# ged is an implementation of the venerable ed text editor
+# ged is a Go implementation of the venerable `ed` text editor